HenestrosaDev/audiotext/README.md

 - Please bear in mind that you cannot generate a single .exe file for this project with PyInstaller due to the dependency with the CustomTkinter package (reason [here](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging)).
 - It's crucial to note that I've had to comment out the line `pprint(response_text, indent=4)` in the `recognize_google` function from the `__init__.py` file of the `SpeechRecognition` package.
 If it wasn't commented, the project would need to run a command line along with the GUI.
 Otherwise, the program wouldn't run when calling this function because the mentioned line throws an error that stops the function from running (in case that the program doesn't run on a console), which cannot be handled within the project code.
 - Similar to the point above, the lines 159, 160 and 176 of the file `ffmpeg_audiowriter` from the `moviepy` package are commented for the same reason stated above.
 There is also a change in the line 169. `logger=logger` has been changed to `logger=None` to avoid more errors related to opening the console.
+- For Mac M1 users: There is a problem installing the `pyaudio` library.
+[Here](https://stackoverflow.com/questions/73268630/error-could-not-build-wheels-for-pyaudio-which-is-required-to-install-pyprojec) is a StackOverflow post explaining how to solve this issue.

 <p align="right">(<a href="#top">back to top</a>)</p>